 Our award-winning surgeons estimate that Rooney could have had close to 1800 – 2200 grafts transplanted into his temples as part of his hair transplant, with each graft producing 1-4 hairs.

-This type of temple recession would require a minimum of 200 single hair grafts to be placed into the frontal hairline and blend seamlessly with existing strands to create a soft, natural-looking appearance.
-Check out our gallery section to find more examples of other 1500+ graft hair transplants, for similar areas like the hairline, temples and crown.
+This type of temple recession would require at least 200 single hair grafts to be placed in the frontal hairline, blending seamlessly with existing strands to create a soft, natural-looking appearance.
+Check out our gallery section to find more examples of 1500+ hair graft transplants in similar areas, such as the hairline, temples, and crown.

-The Treatment Rooms London Graft Calculator is also useful for seeing just how many grafts you might need to produce an aesthetic result.
+The Treatment Rooms London Graft Calculator is also helpful for seeing how many grafts you might need to achieve an aesthetic result.

 What Type of Hair Transplant Did Wayne Rooney Have?